dbono711/nso-l3vpn/README.md

 7. Each service MUST consist of two (2) or more Provider Edge (PE)
     1. Support's Cisco IOS-XR Operating System
         1. VRF names adhere to Cisco IOS-XR special character and length (1..32 characters) limitations
-        2. Route-Distinguishers (RD’s) adhere to Type 1 encoding as noted in https://datatracker.ietf.org/doc/rfc4364/
+        2. Route-Distinguishers (RD’s) adhere to [Type 1 encoding](https://datatracker.ietf.org/doc/rfc4364/)
     2. Support's one (1) or more User-Network-Interfaces (UNI) on each Provider Edge (PE) device
         1. Provides the user with an existing list of interfaces on the PE device for selection
         2. Support's Static Routing as the Provider Edge (PE) to Customer Edge (CE) routing protocol